microsoft/ivy/language.md

 are:

 - int: the integers
+- nat: the non-negative integers
 - {*X*..*Y*}: the subrange of integers from *X* to *Y* inclusive
 - {*a*,*b*,*c*}: an enumerated type
 - bv[*N*]: bit vectors of length *N*, where *N* > 0

+Arithmetic on `nat` is saturating.
+That is, any operation that would yield a neagtive number instead gives zero.

 An arbitrary function or relation symbol can be interpreted.
 This is useful for symbols of the theory that have no pre-defined overloaded symbol in Ivy.